00xNetrunner/00xNetrunner/README.md

 # About Me

 Hey there!
-I'm a 27-year-old Ethical Hacking student at [-REDACTED-] University on my journey to become a pentester.
+I'm a [-REDACTED-]-year-old Ethical Hacking student at [-REDACTED-] University on my journey to become a pentester.
 With a knack for all things tech, I recently built a pwnagotchi and enjoy watching comedies in my downtime.
-Tinkering with pentesting devices like the rubber ducky or the zero flipper is my typical day, and currently, I am leveling up my skills through TryHackMe modules.
+Tinkering with pentesting devices like the rubber ducky or the zero flipper is my typical day, and currently, I am leveling up my skills through HackTheBox modules.

 # Things I am Learning